What Is WFH (Work from home)?

 Despite the flexibility and many other advantages that come with working from home, it still has unique challenges.
 For instance, the risks of data breaches and leaks are bigger when employees bring their company-issued devices to their houses.
 Moreover, companies had to invest in proper equipment and technology.
 After all, without the right tools, managing WFH employees can be challenging—if not impossible.

-Traqq works offline and online, making time tracking convenient for your work-from-home employees.
+Employee time tracker app Traqq works offline and online, making time tracking convenient for your work-from-home employees.
 Once they start the timer, it will run automatically and discreetly in the background.
-What’s more, it takes random video recordings and screenshots of the user’s desktop.
 It also monitors the apps that they use and the websites they visit.
 Traqq even lists the amount of time that a user spends on certain apps and websites.
 This way, managers can ensure that their WFH staff are doing productive work.

 Working from home and remotely have similarities and differences.
 If we’re going to strictly define WFH, we need to stick with individuals who perform their duties in their private residence.
 Meanwhile, someone who works remotely can complete their tasks anywhere they want.
 For example, they can work from home for two days, then move to a coworking space for the rest of the week.
 Basically, a remote employee can work anywhere they want while someone who works from home, well, is limited to a single place.
 Now, if a person’s workweek is divided between their office and home, that is called telecommuting.